metarank/metarank/doc/configuration/supported-ranking-models.md

       - foo
       - bar
 ```
-* `path`: *required*, *string*, used to point metarank where to write model during training, and where to load it from
-during inference.
-It can also read-write it to/from S3-like filesystem.

 * `backend`: *required*, *xgboost* or *lightgbm*, specifies the backend and it's configuration.
 * `weights`: *required*, *list of string:number pairs*, specifies what interaction events are used for training.
 You can specify multiple events with different weights.
 * `features`: *required*, *list of string*, features used for model training, see [Feature extractors](feature-extractors.md) documentation.